shashankkmciv18/Self-Driving-Car/P3 Traffic Sign Classifier/readme.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a distplot  showing how the data is distributed.

 ![alt text][image1]